Horizon-bound objects: Kerr--Vaidya solutions: Kerr--Vaidya spacetimes

 \subsection{Horizons}

-The apparent horizon of the Kerr black hole coincides with its event horizon, which is a null surface.
+{We recall some basic facts concerning horizons in Kerr and Vaidya spacetimes before presenting our semi-classical analysis.} The apparent horizon of the Kerr black hole coincides with its event horizon, which is a null surface.
 For both the ingoing and outgoing Vaidya metrics the apparent/anti-trapping horizon is located at $r_\sg=2M$, and is timelike for both admissible types of solutions ($r_+'(v)<0$ and $r_-'(u)>0$).
 The situation is more involved for the Kerr--Vaidya metrics.